llvm/llvm-project/llvm/docs/LangRef.rst

 When present, the operand bundle must contain exactly one value of token type.
 See the :doc:`ConvergentOperations` document for details.

+.. _ob_fpe:

+Floating-point Environment Operand Bundles
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+These operand bundles provide details on how the operation interacts with the :ref:`floating-point environment <_floatenv>`.
+There are two kinds of such operand bundles, which characterize interaction with floating-point control modes and status bits.

+An operand bundle tagged with "fpe.round" may be associated with the operations that may depend on rounding mode.
+It has an integer value, which represents the rounding mode with the same encoding as ``llvm::RoundingMode`` uses.
+If it is present and is not equal to ``llvm::Dynamic``, it specifies the rounding mode, which will be used for the operation evaluation.
+The value ``llvm::RoundingMode`` indicates that the rounding mode used by the operation is specified in a floating-point control register.

+An operand bundle tagged with "fpe.except" may be associated with the operations that may read or write floating-point exception flags.
+It has the same meaning and encoding as the corresponding argument in :ref:`constrained intrinsics <_constrainedfp>`.

 .. _moduleasm:

 Module-Level Inline Assembly